AiCoreRepo/AiCore/APP3005_AI/Playground/vertexVT/README.md

 If you prefer pip/venv, use `python -m venv .venv && source .venv/bin/activate && pip install -r requirements.txt` then `streamlit run app.py`.

 - Make sure you are authenticated with gcloud (`gcloud auth application-default login`).
-- Optionally set `VERTEX_TOKEN` or `ACCESS_TOKEN` if you prefer to pass a token via environment instead of letting the app call `gcloud auth print-access-token`.
+- Optionally set `VERTEX_TOKEN` if you prefer to pass a token via environment instead of letting the app call `gcloud auth print-access-token`.

 ## Using the app